 JetElements Widgets for Businesses & Brands

 - Services: Showcase the services offered by your business.
-Edit & manage title, description & play around settings.
+Edit & manage title, and description & play around with settings.

 - Pricing Table: Display several pricing options in an easy-to-digest format.
-Comes with 3 different layouts – Column, Grid & Table layout to contrast the feature & showcase variety.
+Comes with 3 different layouts – Column, Grid & Table layouts to contrast the feature & showcase variety.